sofyacalvin/ECE3400-Group3/docs/labs/lab3.md

 We had a few issues with using the correct pins on the FPGA.
 We first didn't distinguish between GPIO_0 and GPIO_1, and then did not know the correct orientation of the pinout (i.e. where pin 1 was), then could not interface with the pin itself.

-From the oscilloscope check, we were confident the signal was toggling as desired at 3.3V.
+From the oscilloscope check, we were confident the signal was toggling as expected.
 Then, we tried debugging using the LEDs on the FPGA.
 After a series of seeing the LEDs constantly high for some arbitrary reason, we realized we were not, in fact, reading from GPIO_1 pins 15 and 17, but rather 5 and 7--the declaration of the "_1" in "GPIO_15" was confusing.

 After this, we switched to outputting on the screen.
 Our logic had been correct to change boxes on-screen.

 ### Audio
 #### Connecting the FPGA output to the the speaker